seguinx/Prediciton-football/README.md

 - Jupyter Notebook

 ## Description
-This project trains a SVM model for classification.
+This project trains machine learning models for football match classification.
+The project includes:
+- A Support Vector Machine (SVM) model
+- A K-Nearest Neighbors (KNN) model

+These models are used to analyze data and make predictions.